For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Joining fee: varies by location (free at selected gyms).

-Their monthly memberships vary in price depending on where you live, but the Pure Gym student discount is still available in all of their gyms.
+Their monthly memberships vary in price depending on where you live, but you can get a discount on all Pure Gym student memberships with UNiDAYS.

-It's worth checking out to see whether UNiDAYS have any special offers on memberships before joining.
-At the time of writing, there's a deal that gives you up to 30% off a fixed-term student membership for the first six months.
+At the time of writing, there's a deal that gives you up to 30% off monthly student memberships for the first six months, plus a £0 joining fee.

 Check out Pure Gym »